Nonsectarian, Independent, and Co-Educational

 - AACSB International-The Association to Advance Collegiate Schools of Business

 - The Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Academic Awards & Rankings

-- For 20 consecutive years, U.S. News & World Report has ranked Rollins among the top two regional universities in the South and first in Florida.
+- For 10 of the past 11 years, U.S. News & World Report has ranked Rollins as the No. 1 regional university in the South.

 - Rollins is consistently recognized by Peterson’s Competitive Colleges, Barron’s Guide, and The Princeton Review as being among the finest private, liberal arts colleges in America.

 - Rollins is proud to have a Nobel Laureate among its alumni as well as being named the top producer of Fulbright Scholars.

 - Rollins is the oldest college in Florida.
 With an endowment of more than $300 million, it ranks in the top 10 percent of the more than 3,900 colleges and universities across the country.

 - Rollins is recognized as a Changemaker Campus by Ashoka U.

 - Rollins College hosts the internationally renowned Bach Festival.